 Are make-up sponges the answer?

-Drug-research scientist and beauty blogger Hannah English, who is based in Australia, recently made waves when she shared her favourite tactic of dabbing sunscreen on with a make-up sponge – a method which kept her base in tact and left her with a surprisingly dewy finish.
+Drug-research scientist and beauty blogger Hannah English, who is based in Australia, made waves last year when she shared her favourite tactic of dabbing sunscreen on with a make-up sponge – a method which kept her base in tact and left her with a surprisingly dewy finish.

 ‘I had to get ready for my birthday dinner and I couldn’t be bothered to take the day’s makeup off and start again, so I just went for it over the top,’ the Instagrammer, who has more than 18k followers, revealed to Allure when quizzed about the inspiration behind the trick.
 ‘Laziness, really.
 And it came out so beautiful!’